MarkAxisa/movie-library/README.md

 ## Overview

-During the development of this application, I gave a lot of focus to design.<br/>
+During the development of this application, I focused a lot on design.<br/>
 To me, design in an application makes all the difference and is what defines a great app.<br/>
 Most of the development time was spent working on the 'Carousel' component,<br/>
 which makes up most of the UI.
 My goal was to create a simple yet attractive UI that is<br />